HenriqueKanashiro/HenriqueKanashiro/README.md

 - 🌱 I’m currently learning javaScript and Python
 - 💞️ I’m looking to collaborate on big projects
 - 📫 How to reach me X: @Kanaxoro2, Discord: Franksereia, Instagram: @henrique_kanashiro, Email: henrique.zoppello@gmail.com
-- ⚡ Fun fact: I have a song on spotify with 10k streamings